BBVA/kapow/docs/source/tutorial/tutorial04.rst

 **Junior**

-  I see this company scales just like Google.
+  I see this company scales up just like Google...

 **Senior**

+  Smartass...

+**Junior**

+  (chuckles)

+**Senior**

   We have a procedure:

-  1. SSH into the machine.
+  1. ``ssh`` into the machine.
-  2. Execute the following commands copying its output for later fill in the report:
+  2. Execute the following commands copying its output for later filling in the
+     report:

      - ``hostname`` and ``date``:  To include in the report.
      - ``free -m``:  To know if we have to buy more RAM.
      - ``uptime``:  To see the load of the system.
-     - ``df -h``:  Just in case we need another hard disk.
+     - ``df -h``:  Just in case we need another hard disk drive.

-  3. Copy all this in a mail and send it to *Susan*, the operations manager.
+  3. Copy all this in an email and send it to *Susan*, the operations manager.

 **Junior**

-  And why *Susan* don't enter the server herself to see all of this?
+  And why *Susan* can't ``ssh`` into the server herself to see all of this?

 **Senior**

   She doesn't have time for this.
-She is a manager, she is very busy!
+She is a manager, and she is very busy!

 **Junior**

   Well, I guess we can make a *Kapow!* endpoint to let her see all this information from the browser.
 This way she doesn't need to waste any time asking us.

   I started to write it already: